rust-lang/rfcs/text/0000-raw-reference-mir-operator.md

 // Variant 2
 let x = unsafe { &packed.field as *const _ };
 ```

+If `as` ever becomes an operation that can be overloaded, the behavior of
+`&packed.field as *const _` can *not* be obtained by dispatching to the
+overloaded `as` operator.
+Calling that method would assert validity of the
+reference.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives